 - If possible, buy the bean sprouts that are labeled “ready to eat”.
-This kind of bean sprouts have been specially treated to make sure they don’t carry harmful bacteria.
+These kinds of bean sprouts have been specially treated to make sure they don’t carry harmful bacteria.

 - Make sure your immune system is good.
-Children, elders, pregnant women, and people with immunity disorders are better to avoid eating raw bean sprouts.
+Children, the elderly, pregnant women, and people with immunity disorders are better off avoiding raw bean sprouts.

 - Wash your hands properly when handling the bean sprouts.

 - Only buy fresh bean sprouts that are properly refrigerated to minimize the risk of bacteria growth.